Labial reduction and correction

 Diminished (or loss of) skin sensation in the lower abdominal area is usual after this surgery and may not totally resolve.

 The scars are noticeable.
 The main scar extends from one hip bone to the other.
 There will also be a scar around the umbilicus.
 Some people make better scars than others.
 In all cases scars are red and firm initially.
-Then over the course of about eighteen months they mature and become pale and soft.
+Then over the course of a year to eighteen months on average they mature and become pale and soft.
 Sometimes there is delay in wound healing and even loss of skin near the scar.
 This risk is greater in smokers (again!).
+Occasionally the scars remain thick, red and itchy for a prolonged period of time (hypertrophic or keloid scars).
+The hypertrophic scars usually settle and mature with or without treatment.
+Keloid scars do not disappear without treatment.

 Occasionally fluid accumulates under the skin of the abdomen and